bradallenfisher/dmd-course-materials/topics/narrative_structure.md

 ##### Hero's journey

 ![Hero's Journey Strucutre](../narrative-journey-structure.png)
 In the linear structure, a user would follow the twelve stages of the hero's journey.
-There can be fewer or additional stages and still be considered a journey structure.
+However, there can be fewer or additional stages and still be considered a journey structure.

 ##### Parallel worlds